 Chapter 16 -- It's All About Sex...

-Read but do not use for Sketchnotes Chapter 17 -- ...Except the Sex
+Chapter 17 -- ...
+Except the Sex

 OK...the sex chapters.
 The key idea from this chapter is that "scenes in which sex is coded rather than explicit can work at multiple levels and sometimes be more intense that literal depictions" (149).
 In other words, sex is often suggested with much more art and effort than it is described, and, if the author is doing his job, it reflects and creates theme or character.
 Choose a novel or movie in which sex is suggested, but not described, and discuss how the relationship is suggested and how this implication affects the theme or develops characterization.